mxgrey/mxgrey.github.io/index.md

 permalink: /
 ---

 Thanks for stopping by!
-My name is Grey, and I'm a senior software engineer at [Open Robotics](https://openrobotics.org) which I joined after finishing my doctorate in robotics at Georgia Tech.
-At Open Robotics I primarily contribute to the [Robotics Middleware Framework](https://github.com/osrf/rmf_core), [System of Systems Synthesizer](https://github.com/osrf/soss), [Gazebo](http://gazebosim.org/), and [Ignition](http://ignitionrobotics.org/) projects.
+My name is Grey, and I'm a software engineering manager at [Intrinsic](https://www.intrinsic.ai/).
+In the past I was a software engineer at [Open Robotics](https://www.openrobotics.org/) which I joined after finishing my doctorate in robotics at Georgia Tech.

+Through Intrinsic I work as the project lead of [Open-RMF](https://open-rmf.org) which is an open source software framework for orchestrating autonomous systems, with an emphasis on mobile robots.

 ## Volunteer Efforts

-I'm proud to volunteer my time to the [Code in the Community](https://www.saturdaykids.com/social-mission/code-in-the-community/) program which provides free computer programming lessons to children of underprivileged families in Singapore.
-This is a fantastic program, and I would urge anyone in Singapore with a programming background to try out a round of volunteering.
+I was proud to volunteer my time to the [Code in the Community](https://www.saturdaykids.com/social-mission/code-in-the-community/) program which provided free computer programming lessons to children of underprivileged families in Singapore.

+With the CITC program now retired, I am eager to find other opportunities to volunteer as a STEM teacher in Singapore.
+Please feel free to reach out to me if you know of any.

+## Current Research Topics

+I am actively engaged in research around orchestration of multi-agent systems, in particular how to resolve resource contention, guarantee correct async behavior, and make complex systems easier to understand for humans who are not technical experts.
+I have a particularly strong focus on mutli-agent mobile robot systems, but am also interested in the general problem of orchestration of autonomous distributed systems.

 ## Past Research Topics